waocats/crabgo/src/doc/src/reference/resolver.md

 ### Pre-releases

 SemVer has the concept of "pre-releases" with a dash in the version, such as `1.0.0-alpha`, or `1.0.0-beta`.
-Cargo will avoid automatically using pre-releases unless explicitly asked.
+Crabgo will avoid automatically using pre-releases unless explicitly asked.
 For example, if `1.0.0-alpha` of package `foo` is published, then a requirement of `foo = "1.0"` will *not* match, and will return an error.
 The pre-release must be specified, such as `foo = "1.0.0-alpha"`.
-Similarly [`cargo install`] will avoid pre-releases unless explicitly asked to install one.
+Similarly [`crabgo install`] will avoid pre-releases unless explicitly asked to install one.

-Cargo allows "newer" pre-releases to be used automatically.
+Crabgo allows "newer" pre-releases to be used automatically.
 For example, if `1.0.0-beta` is published, then a requirement `foo = "1.0.0-alpha"` will allow updating to the `beta` version.
 Beware that pre-release versions can be unstable, and as such care should be taken when using them.
 Some projects may choose to publish breaking changes between pre-release versions.
 It is recommended to not use pre-release dependencies in a library if your library is not also a pre-release.
-Care should also be taken when updating your `Cargo.lock`, and be prepared if a pre-release update causes issues.
+Care should also be taken when updating your `Crabgo.lock`, and be prepared if a pre-release update causes issues.

 The pre-release tag may be separated with periods to distinguish separate components.
 Numeric components will use numeric comparison.
 For example,